cnmy-ro/evo-episteme/README.md

-# evo-episteme
+# Evo-Episteme

-Notes on the evolutionary epistemology of Karl Popper.
+Exploration of the evolutionary epistemology of Karl Popper.